 Why Choose This Experience

-Togo Shrine sits 160 meters down Takeshita Street between two crepe shops—seven acres of silence steps from one of Tokyo's most crowded streets
+Togo Shrine sits 160 meters down Takeshita Street between two crepe shops—seven acres of silence steps from one of Tokyo's most crowded streets.
+Not on Viator's route.
+Not on GetYourGuide's.
+On ours.

 "Our first day in Tokyo and what a perfect way to get started!
 He helped us understand the subway system, took us through markets, and kept us laughing."